We will begin this sermon by turning to II Corinthians 5:14

 II Corinthians 3:18 . . . are changed [transformed] into the same image [of Jesus Christ, of God the Father] from glory to glory, [from the glory of man to the glory of God] even as by the Spirit of the Lord.

 Now have you ever heard of anything creating itself?
-Yes you have!
+Yes, you have!
 It's part of the doctrine of evolution.
-I should say the evil doctrine of evolution!
+I should say the evil doctrine of evilution!
 If we don't watch out, we are led to believe, regarding building character, that it is our effort, our work that does the creating.

 Turn now to I Corinthians 1:26-31 and we'll clarify this further.

-I Corinthians 1:26-31 For you see your calling brethren, how that not many wise men after the flesh, not many mighty, not many noble are called: But God has chosen the foolish things of the world to confound the wise; and God has chosen the weak things of the world to confound the things which are mighty; And base things of the world, and things which are despised, has God chosen, yes, and things which are not, [We are nothing], to bring to nought things that are: [Why?]
+I Corinthians 1:26-31 For you see your calling brethren, how that not many wise men after the flesh, not many mighty, not many noble are called: But God has chosen the foolish things of the world to confound the wise; and God has chosen the weak things of the world to confound the things which are mighty; And base things of the world [Incidentally, that word "base" in verse 28 is more synonymous with the English word "insignificant."
+That's what we are.
+We are insignificant.], and things which are despised, has God chosen, yes, and things which are not, [We are nothing], to bring to nought things that are: [Why?]
 That no flesh should glory in his presence.
 But of him are you in Christ Jesus, [Notice whom Paul is pointing to] who of God is made unto us wisdom, [Where does our wisdom that we might have come from?], and righteousness, and sanctification, and redemption: That, according as it is written, He that glories, let him glory in the Lord.

 Let's add one more scripture to this so that we understand very clearly as we begin this message that it is God who does the creating.
 Turn to Philippians 2:12-13.